-“Amphetamines,” are an umbrella term used to describe a group of synthetic psychoactive chemicals that speed up the central nervous system.
-Amphetamines can increase alertness, concentration, and confidence while bringing on increased energy and decreasing appetite, which can lead to weight loss and enhanced productivity.
+Amphetamines are an umbrella term used to describe a group of synthetic psychoactive chemicals that speed up the central nervous system.
+They can increase alertness, concentration, and confidence while bringing on increased energy and decreasing appetite, which can lead to weight loss and enhanced productivity.
 Amphetamines are stimulants, a class of drug which also also includes nicotine, cocaine, and caffeine.

 Origins of Amphetamines

 In 1885, the Japanese chemist and pharmacologist Nagai Nagayoshi isolated ephedrine for the first time.
 Amphetamine was first synthesized from ephedrine by Lazar Edeleanu, a Romanian chemist at the University of Berlin in 1887.
 Edeleanu noted its stimulant effect, but didn’t experiment with it practically.
 In 1910 chemist George Barger and physiologist Sir Henry Dale first started to look at amphetamine as a treatment option.
 In 1927, chemist Gordon Alles re-synthesized the drug to use in a medical setting to treat asthma, testing the drug on guinea pigs as well as himself —standard practice for many chemists at the time.